mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 intelligent beings from bacteria or unimportant animals in the area.
 It functions best at detecting intelligent minds.
 Shielded minds are undetectable (whether the shield is natural or artificial in origin).
-If an individual whom the telepath knows is ‘life detected’ he or she will be recognized.
+If an individual whom the telepath knows is 'life detected' he or she will be recognized.

 Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , E a s y ( + 4 ).